 So, what exactly is the essence of a Catholic funeral?
 Well, let’s take a look at some of the traditions!

-Catholic funerals are held either in a Catholic church, in a funeral parlour or at the void deck.
+Catholic funerals in Singapore are held either in a Catholic church, at the void deck or in a funeral parlour.
 These funerals are led by a Catholic priest.
-In a traditional Catholic funeral, there’s usually a vigil service (also referred to as a wake or rosary service), a funeral Mass and a graveside committal.
+In a traditional Roman Catholic funeral, there’s usually a vigil service (also referred to as a wake or rosary service), a funeral Mass and a graveside committal.
 While burial is traditionally part of a Catholic funeral, cremation has become increasingly common in Singapore.

 A priest (usually from the same church where the deceased had been receiving sacraments during their lifetime) is engaged to conduct the funeral rites.
 Eulogies, prayers and scripture reading are present during the vigil service, often with the accompaniment of soft instrumentals.
 During the funeral, the priest delivers a sermon, conducts Mass and a Holy Communion.